 School of the Term

-We are delighted to announce that Millbrook Primary School are the winners of our School of the Term award for Autumn term two.
+We are thrilled to announce that Winkfield St. Mary's CE Primary School are the winners of our School of the Term award for Summer Term One.

 Celebrated six times a year, School of the Term is a half-termly award that is given to one UK or EU school that has had a fantastic event with an Usborne Organiser.
 We are very keen to showcase the amazing things that schools have achieved through working with their Usborne Organiser – it isn't just about the amount of money raised, but the difference made to the positive reading culture of that school.